Amrit-coder971/Amrit-coder971/README.md

 🔹 **Interests & Goals:**
 - **Coding & Git**: I enjoy the daily habit of pushing Git code and building projects that solve real-world problems.
+-**Future in IT**: I am driven by a strong focus on writing clean, efficient code to build a successful career and a better future in the IT industry.
+-**Calisthenics**: I stay disciplined through calisthenics, focusing on bodyweight strength and functional movement.

 </div>
   <img justify-content: center;